microsoft/OpenAIWorkshop/labs/Lab_2_Data_Analytics/README.md

 ## Appplication Overview

-There are two applications:

-- **SQL Query Writing Assistant**: a simple application that translate business question into SQL query language then execute and display result.
+- **SQL Query Writing Assistant**: Translates business question into SQL query language, then executes and displays the result.

-- **Data Analysis Assistant**: a more sophisticated application to perform advanced data analytics such as statisical analysis and forecasting.
+- **Data Analysis Assistant**: A more sophisticated application to perform advanced data analytics such as statisical analysis and forecasting.
 Here we demonstrate the use of [Chain of Thought](https://arxiv.org/abs/2201.11903) and [React](https://arxiv.org/abs/2210.03629) techniques to perform multi-step processing where the next step in the chain also depends on the observation/result from the previous step.

 ### First Appication: Use SQL Query Writing Assistant